isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ```

 > info "Information"
-> Instead of executing all parameters in the command-line it is possible to create a file that is used as input file for virt-customize.
+> Instead of executing all parameters in the command-line it is possible to create a file that is used as an input file for virt-customize.
 See option [commands-from-file](http://libguestfs.org/virt-customize.1.html)

 Finally, include the GNOME GUI to the expanded CentOS 7 image.